ae6rt/decap/README.md

 and the frontend a single page app that provides a friendly UX.
 Builds are executed in pods spun up on demand on a per-build basis, with build results published to S3 buckets and a DynamoDb table.

+Decap was originally conceived as a headless build server, driven solely by post commit hooks from userland build repositories.
+It now has a frontend, but the name stuck.

 This project is under active development, and has no releases yet.